yannickseurin/crypto-book/src/cryptographic-notions/polynomial-commitment-schemes.md

 The evaluation domain associated with $\cE =\{(u_1,v_1),\dots,(u_n,v_n)\}$ is $\cU \defeq \{u_1,\dots,u_n\}$.
 We say that a polynomial $p \in \FF[X]$ *satisfies* a multi-evaluation $\cE =\{(u_1,v_1),\dots,(u_n,v_n)\}$ if $p(u_i) = v_i$ for every $i \in \{1,\dots,n\}$.

-The idea of multi-evaluation proofs relies on the [generalized polynomial remainder theorem](../mathematical-preliminaries/polynomials.md#th:generalized_polynomial_remainder) that we restate here.
+The idea of multi-evaluation proofs relies on the {{tref: thm:generalized_polynomial_remainder}} that we restate here.
 Let $p\in \FF[X]$, $\cE = \{(u_1,v_1),\dots,(u_n,v_n)\}$ be a multi-evaluation of size $n \le \deg(p)$, and $\cU \defeq \{u_1,\dots,u_n\}$.
 Let $z(X)$ be the vanishing polynomial for domain $\cU$ and $\ell(X)$ be the Lagrange interpolation polynomial for $\cE$, i.e., the unique polynomial of degree at most $n-1$ such that $\ell(u_i) = v_i$ for every $i \in \{1,\dots,n\}$.
 Then $p$ satisfies $\cE$ if and only if $z(X)$ divides $p(X) - \ell(X)$.